Operation Manual

 Sample Preparation and Loading

-- Clean sample holder thoroughly
+- Sample Mounting:- Clean sample holder thoroughly

-- Standard slides: Use slide clips
+- Mount sample according to type:- Standard slides: Use slide clips

 - Petri dishes: Use dish holder